sage-code/maj/alphabet.md

 To describe the structure of a syllable we use following convention:

-* In parenthesis (), I have put the optionals.
+* In parenthesis (), I have put the optionals,
-* I have used: V = Vowel, C = Constant, D = Diphtong
+* I have used: V = Vowel, C = Constant, D = Diphtong,
-* Alternatives are separated with vertical bar: "\|"
+* Alternatives are separated with vertical bar: "\|",
-* I use + to suggest concatenation of two parts
+* I use + to suggest concatenation of two parts,
+* V do not include W that is actually a semivowel.

 ```python
 # syllable structure